nf-core/epitopeprediction/docs/output.md

 ## Supported models

-When running hte pipeline using the `--show_supported_models` parameter, the information about supported models for the installed predictor tool versions will be written to the results folder as well.
+When running the pipeline using the `--show_supported_models` parameter, the information about supported models for the available predictor tool versions will be written to the results folder as well.

 **Output directory: `results/supported_models/`**